 Conditioning the leather:

-Ensure your Duckfeet are dry, and apply the cream in circular motions.
+Ensure your Duckfeet are dry, and apply the cream in circular motions onto the leather and seams.
 Let the shoe cream sit for a few minutes and polish afterwards with a soft cloth.

 Storing your Duckfeet: